ksindi/managers-playbook/README.md

 1. [Making decisions][making-decisions]
 1. [Coding][coding]
 1. [Ticket and PR process][ticket-and-pr-process]
-1. [Communicating][communicating]
 1. [Hiring][hiring]
 1. [Onboarding][onboarding]
 1. [Managing up][managing-up]
 1. [Announcing change][announcing-change]
 1. [Further reading][further-reading]

+## Who is this for?

+This is a collection of heuristics I've learned from my own experience and from other managers.
+It's meant to be a living document.
+I try to keep it short and to the point so it can serve as a reference.

+Management is a set skills that can be learned and improved upon.
+It's not a natural talent that some people are born with.
+It's not a personality trait.
+It's not a title.

 ## What makes a great engineering manager?

-1. **Great managers are great leaders**.
-They have a clear vision and can communicate it effectively.
-Ensure every report is aligned on the top priorities of the team, organization and company.
-1. **Great managers are great coaches**.
-They help their reports grow by asking open questions and giving feedback.
-Encourage ownership by asking [open questions][coaching].
-1. **Great managers are great communicators**.
-They communicate effectively by appealing to both emotions and logic
-1. **Great managers are great decision makers**.
-They make decisions by focusing on the intended outcome and the tradeoffs.
-They know how to differentiate between [reversible and irreversible decisions][making-decisions].
-Have a bias for action and decision-making over planning and consensus.
-1. **Great managers are great at hiring**.
-They hire people who are better than them and have a clear career progression.
-1. **Great managers are great at thinking strategically**.
-They understand the big picture and how their team's work fits into it.
-1. **Great managers are also great tactically**.
-They can code, write and run meetings effectively.
-No task is beneath a manager.
-Get your hands dirty even if it's not coding.
-Understand how your products are used in the wild.
-Join sales and support calls.
+An exceptional engineering manager is a leader continuously improving the teams standards, sharpening focus, building a sense of purpose by refining the narrative.

+Questions you should ask yourself:

+1. Do I lead by example?
+2. Do I have a clear vision for the team?

 ## One-on-ones

 Never skip one-on-ones.
-It's the best platform for receiving and giving feedback.
+It's a forcing function for receiving and giving feedback and connecting with your team member.
 Most teammates value it and usually when they don't it's because they haven't seen one conducted well.

+This is mostly recommendations for one-on-ons with individual contirburors.
+One-on-ones with managers are typically more "business" where the focus is on strategy, team health and project planning.

+Some tips:

-1. Aim for weekly one-on-ones.
+1. Aim for bi-weekly one-on-ones but offer to adjust cadence based on their preference.
 1. It's helpful to offer a shared document with your report where you can both write agenda items ahead of time and tracking action tiems.
 But it's also important to know when to go off script.
 Not all reports will value this.
 1. Focus on 5 topics:
     - Predictability: create routine, set expectations, normalize change.